-Forty-five years ago they moved to the region of Ecuador known as el noroccidente in the Province of Pichincha, a subtropical region located 2 hours northwest of Quito.
+Forty-five years ago, they moved to the region of Ecuador known as the Noroccidente in the Province of Pichincha, a subtropical region located 2 hours northwest of Quito.
 Even though money was in short supply, our parents ensured that each of us completed at least primary school.
-We had to work from an early age, losing much of our childhood and adolescence, but our parents taught us the values of respect, honor, integrity and to strive for your dreams.
-Our dream was to be able to have a family, work in agriculture, cattle and dairy, hunting and harvesting wood.
-For a long time, we were able to survive making a living this way.
+We worked from an early age, losing much of our childhood and adolescence, but our parents taught us the values of respect, honor, integrity and to strive for us dreams.
+So, our dream was to be able to have a family and work in farming, and we were able to survive making a living this way.

-The Awakening of Hope.
+The awakening of hope.

-Another five weeks passed when our first tourist arrived to observe the Andean cock-of-the-rock.
+Another five weeks passed when our first tourist arrived to observe the Gallo de la Peña (andean cock of the rock).
 We were all surprised and overjoyed that after only a four hour birding tour we were paid $10 which was the equivalent of a complete days work for a farmer.
 Thus began the miracle.
 That one tourist visiting The Paz Bird Refuge would soon turn into thousands and the Refuge would be known all over the world.
 It is now one of the most visited birding attractions in the noroccidente of Ecuador.

-The Antpitta Man--Angel Paz
+The Antpitta man

-One day while I was walking on the new path to the lek of the Andean cock-of-the-rock, I saw a dark bird with patches of light brown on it’s chest, long legs and a wide beak eating earth worms on the path.
+One day while I was walking on the new path to the lek of the Andean Cock of the rock, I saw a dark bird with patches of light brown on it’s chest, long legs and a wide beak eating earth worms on the path.
 As I approached the bird, it flew away into it’s habitat.
 The next day I said to myself, “This bird with long legs and a big beak should be my friend.”
 I began to follow the bird into the woods, offering her worms but she wouldn’t accept anything.
 However, I was very determined and the forest became my new home as I spent day after day trying to befriend her.
 Then the great day arrived and she finally accepted the worms and became my friend from that day forward.
 I baptized her with the name of my wife, Maria and she comes out from hiding to see me when called.
 Maria is now the Giant Antipitta who welcomes everyone to The Paz Bird Refuge.